Back to series

 J. John

 EvangelistJ.
-John, Evangelist, (Rev’d Canon) has been an evangelist for 40 years.
+John (Rev’d Canon) has been an evangelist for 40 years.
 J. John has a Lambeth M.A. and is an Honorary Canon of Coventry Cathedral.
 He has spoken at conferences, universities and in towns and cities across 69 countries on 6 continents.
 This has included 36 series of Just10, re-examining the Ten Commandments.
 In 2017 he launched JustOne at the Arsenal Emirates Stadium in London, and JustOne events are conducted throughout the UK.
 He has written several books across a range of subjects including the Theology For Little People series to help children understand biblical truth.